 1. The honey bee has been around for millions of years.

-2. Honey bees, scientifically also known as Apis mellifera, are environmentally friendly and are vital as pollinators.
+2. Honey bees, scientifically also known as Apis mellifera, which mean "honey-carrying bee", are environmentally friendly and are vital as pollinators.

 3. It is the only insect that produces food eaten by man.